peterjc/qmk_userspace/keyboards/tutte_coxeter_36k/readme.md

 | Z | X |  C |  V |  B |   |  N |  M |  , | . | / |
 |   |   | L1 | L2 | L3 |   | R3 | R2 | R1 |   |   |

-The firmware follows the `LAYOUT_split_3x5_3` QMK community layout convention, making it much easier to use with an existing layout like Miryoku.

 The first physical PCB for this was designed using the [Gamma Omega keyboard](https://github.com/unspecworks/gamma-omega) footprint from Ergogen.
 That is intended for use with the same Raspberry Pi Pico YD-RP2040 microcontroller board in order to fit the same 3D printed case, including reset button placement.

+The QMK firmware follows the `LAYOUT_split_3x5_3` QMK community layout convention, making it much easier to use with an existing layout like Miryoku.
+Also, the Raspberry Pi Pico controller's user LED on GPIO pin 25 is set to show the Caps Lock state.

 * Keyboard Maintainer: [Peter J. A. Cock](https://github.com/peterjc)
 * Hardware Supported: Gamma Omega TC36K (no-diode single PCB) using Raspberry Pi Pico